 In a surprise move, the military junta in 2011 officially dissolved and established a civilian parliament, which appointed former army bureaucrat and then-prime minister Thein Sein as president.
 Many top officials in the new administration—including the president, two vice presidents, and speaker of the lower and upper houses of parliament—were former military officers, leading to concerns about continued military dominance.

 Democratic and Economic Reforms

-The outgoing Thein Sein administration marked a period of reform and saw the return of international engagement.
-His government spearheaded a series of reforms, including the amnesty of most political prisoners, relaxation of censorship, establishment of the National Human Rights Commission, and efforts toward peace with ethnic rebel groups.
-In April 2012, Suu Kyi’s party agreed to compete in by-elections, held to fill vacancies between general elections; the NLD dominated, winning forty-four out of forty-six seats.
+The Thein Sein administration marked a period of reform and saw the return of international engagement.
+His government spearheaded a series of reforms, including the amnesty for most political prisoners, relaxation of censorship, establishment of the National Human Rights Commission, and efforts toward peace with ethnic rebel groups.
+In April 2012, Aung San Suu Kyi’s party agreed to compete in by-elections, held to fill vacancies between general elections; the NLD dominated, winning forty-four out of forty-six seats.

 However, this election only filled a small percentage of seats in parliament, and the NLD controlled less than one-tenth of the body.
 Under the 2008 constitution, 25 percent of the parliament’s seats are reserved for the military, and the military-backed USDP continues to control seats in the powerful defense, home affairs, and border affairs ministries.